isaiahnields/algorithms/README.md

-# algorithms
+# Algorithms
-A repository containing algorithms for problems that I've solved.
+> A repository containing algorithms for problems that I've solved.